 The 35th America's Cup comes to this British Overseas Territory in May and June 2017, with an 11-acre America's Cup Village opening in January 2017 and a boating-mad populace of 60,000 eager to show off their lovely, isolated, beach-fringed volcanic island to the world.
 Located two hours by air from New York City (640 miles east of North Carolina), Bermuda is an ideal spot for the yachting race with its crystal-blue waters and consistent winds.
 It's also an intriguing place to visit, where travelers see pink-sand beaches and crystal caves.

 Chile is a paradise of historic cities, beautiful beaches, a wondrous wine country, awe-inspiring observatories and spectacular mountains — all within reach of the cosmopolitan metropolis of Santiago.
 Plus, Chile and Canada are the only countries in the Western Hemisphere that have climates inhospitable to mosquitoes, along with low crime rates and high safety rankings.
-So, worry-free and travel-worthy, the world is discovering it.
+So, worry-free and travel-worthy, the world is discovering this travel hotspot.

 Canada celebrates its 150th birthday in 2017 with festivities all year in the capital city of Ottawa.
 The celebration began with the lighting of a cauldron at Ottawa City Hall on New Year's Eve, continues with a Stanley Cup festival and downhill ice-skating world championships in March, and climaxes on Canada Day (July 1) with fireworks and other events to commemorate the anniversary.
 You might even bump into the popular young prime minister, Justin Trudeau, who's as cool as the Canadian climate.